-Item Steps to take Activity milestones Grantees must negotiate with the Commonwealth about setting out key performance indicators, milestones and dates for completing the activities before signing the Agreement.
+Item Steps to take Activity milestones Grantees may be required to negotiate with the Commonwealth about setting out key performance indicators, milestones and dates for completing the activities before signing the Agreement.
 Once agreed by the Commonwealth, organisations will be obliged to complete the key milestones by specified dates (according to Grant Details terms B and C).
-Your organisation should be realistic in proposing completion dates for key milestones.
+Your organisation should be realistic in proposing completion dates for key milestones as they will need to be met.

 Once the milestones are finalised, your organisation should make note of any important dates and diarise them to ensure deadlines are met.

+Budget

-Budget If supplementary term G2 applies, organisations must prepare a budget agreed with the Commonwealth showing how grant funds will be spent on the funded activity.
-Organisations should ensure the budget is realistic and flexible (by expressing the budget as categories of expenditure rather than listing expenditure for all individual line items) and continually review the budget to make sure funded activities are on track.
+If supplementary term G2 applies, organisations must prepare a budget agreed with the Commonwealth showing how grant funds will be spent on the funded activity.

+Organisations should ensure the budget is realistic and appropriately flexible (for example, by expressing the budget with reference to clear categories of expenditure rather than listing expenditure for all individual line items) and continually review the budget to make sure funded activities are on track.

 It may also be appropriate to budget for the equipment and assets to be purchased by the Grantee (according to the details in supplementary term G7).
 Once a budget is included as part of the Agreement, it can only be varied in accordance with the process outlined in the general conditions (G7).

-Organisations should notify the Commonwealth if the budget is not being met and needs to be revised.
-Identify potential risks Legal and non-legal risks can arise because of the requirements of the grant activity, the nature of the organisation or the specific activities that the organisation will perform.
+Organisations should notify the Commonwealth if the budget is not being met and needs to be revised (organisations should do this proactively to maximise the chances that any revised changes to any budget are agreed).

+Identify potential risks

+Legal and non-legal risks can arise because of the requirements of the grant activity, the nature of the organisation or the specific activities that the organisation will perform.
 Examples of risks that organisations should consider include financial risk, working with vulnerable people, property damage and personal injury.

 Organisations should identify potential legal and non-legal risks and consider how those risks might be managed.
-This will place organisations in a better position to understand what insurance is required and to manage the implementation of the grant activity Letter of support The Grant Opportunity Guidelines may provide that the application form must attach at least one letter of support (no template provided) from a supporting organisation.
+This will place organisations in a better position to understand what insurance is required and what other steps should be implemented to manage the implementation of the grant activity.

+Letter of support

+The Grant Opportunity Guidelines may provide that the application form must attach at least one letter of support (no template provided) from a supporting organisation.
 Letters of support can also be from organisations that are collaborating with the applicant to support or deliver the project.

+Records

+Keep proper records and registers about how the grant has been spent and in particular whether the expenditure complies with the activity milestones (if required by the Grant Details) and the budget (if supplementary term G2 applies).

+Expenditure

-Records Keep proper records and registers about how the grant has been spent and in particular whether the expenditure complies with the activity milestones (if required by the Grant Details) and the budget (if supplementary term G2 applies).
-Expenditure Ensure grant money is only spent on the activities and not on other aspects of your organisation - grant money improperly spent will need to be repaid (general condition 10), and the repaid amount may be deducted by the Commonwealth from subsequent grant payments.
+Ensure grant money is only spent on the activities and not on other aspects of your organisation - grant money improperly spent will need to be repaid (general condition 10), and the repaid amount may be deducted by the Commonwealth from subsequent grant payments.
 It may also provide the Commonwealth with the right to terminate the Agreement (if supplementary term G1 applies).